nguyenletan/studio/README.md

-# ItemDrop - Fantasy Game Item Marketplace
+# CS SKins - Fantasy Game Item Marketplace

 This is a Next.js starter project for a fantasy game item marketplace, built with Firebase Studio.
 It uses Next.js, React, ShadCN UI components, Tailwind CSS, Prisma for database interaction with PostgreSQL, and Genkit for AI features.